Tanner253/ClubPengu/documentation/VISION.md

 A metaverse where:
 - A nostalgic penguin player can reminisce in their igloo
-- A Dogecoin holder can hang out in their doghouse with fellow doginals
+- A Dogecoin holder can hang out in their doghouse with fellow dogs
 - A Pepe collector can chill in their pond with other frogs
 - All communities come together in shared spaces to play, trade, and create
 - Real value flows through token wagering, property rental, and item trading